Bijoujs/Bijou.js/README.md

 ## Installation

+Bijou.js is availible in node.js, just run `npm i bijou.js`! or you can use yarn, by running `yarn intsall bijou.js`

-Bijou.js is available in NodeJS through yarn and NPM
+Bijou.js is available in NodeJS through yarn and Node.js

 `npm i bijou.js`
 or